charles8191/netherite/README.md

+# Project halted
+Unfortunately, due to hardware compatibility issues, lack of time, anxiety, etc, I have stopped developing this project.
+If you want a similar OS, use Secureblue, Tails or Kicksecure.

 # :pick: Netherite

 Netherite is a secure & private operating system based on [Calcite](https://github.com/charles8191/calcite), a Rocky Linux-based immutable OS.
 It fills the gap for a secure, private, user-data-persistent, secure boot-capable, desktop OS.